bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 :no_entry: **\*\* NOTE: CONTAINS MAJOR SPOILERS FOR SOLVING ACHIEVEMENT PUZZLES \*\*** :no_entry:

-***TODO***: Review and update these paragraphs and achievement counts
+***TODO***: Update the date here when done!

 This is not an official manual, walkthrough, or critical review.
-This document is a guide for the current achievement set (208 achievements as of March 11, 2024) available on [RetroAchievements](https://retroachievements.org/game/2721).
+This document is a guide for the current achievement set (325 achievements as of August 23rd, 2025) available on [RetroAchievements](https://retroachievements.org/game/5803).
 This guide will give the player tips on earning the achievements, hash compatibility, and any other necessary or useful information.
 It may point to other resources for specific game walkthroughs that are not focused on the achievements themselves.

 As with some of the other guides I've made, spoiler solutions for the boss strategies and a potential order to earning the achievements will be hidden in a collapsible entry that you must click to expand so that only the solutions you need assistance with will be viewable.
 Some of the more minor achievements will have strategies written outright without a collapsible dropdown so use the guide at your own risk.

 ## Introduction

-***TODO***: Update these paragraphs to discuss FF12
+Final Fantasy XII: International Zodiac Job System (IZJS) is a role-playing video game developed and published by Square Enix for the PlayStation 2.
+This version of Final Fantasy XII was released only in Japan on August 9th, 2007 and other Asian territories that same year.
+A fan-made English translation patch for this game, and what is used for the RetroAchievements set, was initially released on October 11th, 2009, injecting the official script from the original game's American localization into the game and translating the few new things added in.
+The world finally got a further updated version of Final Fantasy XII with The Zodiac Age, bringing along the changes from IZJS with some further additions and enhancements.

-Dragon Quest VIII: Journey of the Cursed King is a role-playing video game developed by Level-5 and published by Square Enix for the PlayStation 2.
-Released in Japan in November 2004 and then throughout the world between 2005 and 2006, it is the eighth installment in the Dragon Quest series.
-It is also the first game in the series to have a release in European regions as well as the first to finally have the "Dragon Quest" name, rather than "Dragon Warrior", in the United States.
-Additionally, it is the first game in the series to use fully 3D environment and characters, rather than 2D pixel art.
-It leverages cel-shading techniques to make Akira Toriyama's character and monster designs really shine in the 3D style.
+IZJS overhauls the original game's license board system, turning every character into a unique role by giving them a "job" similar to previous Final Fantasy job system roles.
+Each job has a unique license board that limits the available abilities, weapons, armor, and more that a character has access to.
+This makes each character unique compared to the blank slates they were in the original game.
+However, this change means that planning ahead for the roles your characters fill is necessary as once you pick a job, it can never be changed.

-Dragon Quest VIII continues the traditional story and gameplay styles of the previous games, using small vignettes across an overarching plot, iconic monster designs, a nameless and silent hero character with hidden abilities, and randomly encountered turn-based combat with experience points.
-A new alchemy system is introduced to create a new item out of two or three existing stock after a certain number of steps are walked.
-A skill point system enables character customization, forcing the player to make permanent choices with each level around weapons and attributes that can unlock new abilities and spells.
+This game is highly flexible in how you can accomplish the main and optional objectives throughout.
+Some of the challenges in this RetroAchievements set may seem "impossible" given particular job assignment choices you make.
+However, there are actually very few restrictions with your job choices (I'll point out what you should specifically keep in mind later) as pretty much everything can be accomplished by any one character if you are willing to put in work on fallback methods or experimenting with abilities you may not have used in a casual playthrough of the game.

-As with other role-playing games, Dragon Quest VIII will push you into situations that can lock you out of areas, characters, and abilities as you progress.
-As a result, many achievements for this game can become missable if you are not diligent.
-However, all achievements can be earned in one playthrough.
-This guide will attempt to help you in identifying the missable achievements if you'd rather not play this fantastic, but lengthy, game multiple times.
+As with other RPGs, missables abound as you progress through the story.
+While not as egregious as some other games, there are situations that occur that can prevent accomplishing achievements after certain points.
+This guide is designed to help you avoid these missable situations, especially the boss level caps, so that you can master the set in one playthrough.

 ## Sources and Shoutouts